Milton, Ontario: Government services

 Policing within Milton is provided by Halton Regional Police.
 Fire services are provided by the Milton Fire Department, with its five stations in the town.
 Patrol of provincially maintained highways is provided by the Ontario Provincial Police.
 Milton is home to the Royal Canadian Mounted Police Toronto West Detachment under "O" Division with 230 RCMP personnel as of late 2018; departments include Criminal Intelligence, Federal Operations Support, Financial Crime and Serious & Organized Crime.

 The first section of the Milton District Hospital opened in 1959 and expanded in 1967.
 A major expansion in 2016-2017 provided an extra 330,000 square feet of health-care space.
 The Emergency Department, for example, was tripled in size, with a new capacity of 45,000 patient visits per year.
-The facility is part of the Halton Healthcare system that also includes hospitals in Georgetown, Ontario and in Oakville, Ontario.
+The facility is part of the Halton Healthcare system which also includes hospitals in Georgetown, Ontario and in Oakville, Ontario.

 In 1972, the Ontario government started a $13.5 million construction project for the Maplehurst Correctional Centre which was completed in 1974.
 A $79-million makeover began in 1997 and was completed in 2001.
 Today, the site houses the Maplehurst Correctional Complex and the Vanier Centre for Women.